 Paramount, San Francisco, Residential skyscraper in South of Market, San Francisco, United States.

-Paramount is a residential skyscraper in the South of Market district located at the corner of Mission Street and Third Street.
-The tower contains 40 floors housing around 500 apartments designed for urban living in the downtown area.
+Paramount is a residential skyscraper in the South of Market district of San Francisco, standing at the corner of Mission Street and Third Street.
+The tower rises 40 floors and holds around 500 apartments a short walk from the city center.

-The building was completed in 2002 and marked a turning point in how San Francisco developed during this period.
-Its construction was part of a larger transformation of the Mission Street corridor into a mixed residential and commercial zone.
+The building was completed in 2002, as part of a broader shift that transformed the Mission Street corridor into a mixed residential and commercial zone.
+This change reshaped the South of Market neighborhood during the early 2000s.

 The building reflects how people choose to live in San Francisco, drawing residents who value proximity to downtown and walkable neighborhoods.
 Its presence on Mission Street shows how tall structures fit into the city's urban fabric and daily rhythm.